tamlut-modnys/curriculum/ha-23-3/ha7/lesson7.md

 We will cover one more useful functional trick, which is not from the standard library, but is actually a rune.

-Have you ever wanted to run a gate that takes 2 arguments on an unlimited number of arguments? `;:` (miccol) makes this possible.
+`;:` (miccol) makes it possible to run a gate that takes 2 arguments on an unlimited number of arguments.

 ![](Images/345.png)